-The 500 Internal Server error it is most common and general error, that will be shown when there’s a problem with the server or with the WordPress file system.
+The 500 Internal Server error it is the most common and general error, that will be shown when there’s a problem with the server or with the WordPress file system.
 It is the most unhelpful and nondescript bane of web developers everywhere.
 It’s a catchall error message that can literally mean anything.

 Let’s have a look how to troubleshoot this error.